 You can use skin-less chicken breasts if you prefer, just rub the herb mixture over the meat.
 The original recipe was for a whole chicken, which you could also do, but make sure you check the meat temperatures in several places before removing the full bird from the cooker.
 I prefer split chicken breasts when I make this copycat of Boston Market Tuscan herb chicken on the Char-Broil Big Easy..Big Easy Add-Ons page and my free Big Easy eCookbook!

 Copycat Boston Market Tuscan Herb Chicken on the Char-Broil Big Easy

-- 4 skin-on split chicken breasts
+- 4 chicken breasts split, bone-in, skin-on

 - 2 tablespoons olive oil

 - 1 teaspoon dried basil